MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/create-key-vault-for-code-signing.md

 # Create Azure key valut for wrap for Power Apps
 You need to have [Azure Key Vault](/azure/key-vault/general/basic-concepts) set up to automatically sign your Android or iOS mobile app package in **Step 2** of wrap wizard.
 Azure key vault is a cloud service that provides a secure store for secrets.
 You can securely store keys, passwords, certificates, and other secrets.
 More information: [Intoduction to Azure key vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview).

-You can use an exsiting Azure key vault or create a new one one using the isnructions below.
+You can use an exsiting Azure key vault or create a new one one on Azure portal at [https://portal.azure.com](https://portal.azure.com) using the isnructions below.

-//on Azure portal at [https://portal.azure.com](https://portal.azure.com).

 **Prerequisites**